 Ensure there are no fans, wind or drafts blowing on welded part.

 Interpass temp min 100F Max 300F.

 flux cored and MIG process control training programs deal

 process controls and the weld best practices that should be applied for weld

 SOMETHING ALL NAVY AND SHIP YARD WELD PERSONNEL WOULD DO WELL TO REMEMBER.

-on those wild ocean days, a failed weld on the ship can have the same consequence
+there will be many wild ocean days, and a failed weld on a ship can have the same consequence

 as those elusive weapons of mass

 2005.
 Dear Ed.
 The weld process control data in your Management

 Engineers book has been great!
 As I read your book, it seems like you have